The scaling limit of the interface of the continuous-space symbiotic branching model: A bound on integrated fourth mixed moments

-The claim follows if we can show that the expectation on the left hand side does not depend on the distances of the starting points $z-y, y-x$.
-We recall that the particles are labelled from left to right according to the initial positions.
+The claim follows if we can show that the expectation on the left-hand side does not depend on the distances of the starting points $z-y, y-x$.
+We recall that the particles are labeled from left to right according to the initial positions.
 In particular $2,3$ are the labels of the particles started in $y$.
 Also, we can always assume that $B_t^{\ell(t)} < B_t^{r(t)}$ since this is the only scenario when we observe a positive contribution to the expectation.